kbob/kerfburn/doc/dev/specificode.md

 ## Out Of Band Message

 The front end may send an out-of-band message to the back end.
-The message is a single byte with value CAN ('\003', ^C).
+The message is a single byte with value ETX ('\003', ^C).
 The back end responds to that message immediately (from the serial interrupt handler) and executes an Emergency Stop of the laser cutter.